DNSPod/dnspod-int-api-docs/source/info.rst

         * Too many useless or repeated requests caused by wrong logic or endless loops.
         * Other requests that may give us a lot of pressure.

-    In order to ensure you and other developers' benifits,please use our APIs legitimately.
-DNSPod will punish the behaviors like API misuse by prohibit the accounts and reserve all the rights to arbitate.`
+    In order to ensure you and other developers' benefits,please use our APIs legitimately.
+DNSPod will punish the behaviors like API misuse by prohibit the accounts and reserve all the rights to arbitrate.`

 2. Login Disable：
     If there are more than 30 login failures within 5 minutes,the account will be disabled to login again for an hour.
 Please check the login status when you develop your own applications,and stop trying if fails.